Derry clinch promotion by outclassing Clare

 It could have been even worse for Clare at that stage with McKinless turning down a goal opportunity as he fisted his point and Loughlin then denied a goal by keeper Stephen Ryan's brave diving save.

-Clare centre half-back Lillis got his side off the mark with a fine score for play on 43 minutes shortly before the melee broke out, with Sexton and Chrissy McKaigue both picking up yellow cards for their roles in the disturbances.
+But Clare centre half-back Lillis got his side off the mark with a fine score for play on 43 minutes shortly before the melee broke out, with Sexton and Chrissy McKaigue both picking up yellow cards for their roles in the disturbances.

 McMahon kicked two fine Clare points - either side of Coughlan's score - which gave the scoreboard a more respectable look, with Glass missing another glorious Derry goal chance in the closing moments.